maffyoo/Culture/Principles-Practices-Behaviours.md

 Pair Programming allows upfront discussion of specifications and design decisions rather than relying on a review of already written code

-Pair programming should be done at the right time for the right reasons - It doesn't involve pairing all day, every day
+Pair programming should be done at the right time for the right reasons - not all day, every day

-Agree a pairing style and the scope of the work to be done when pairing
+Its useful to agree a pairing style and the scope of the work to be done before beginning a pairing session

-## Work in small batches ##
+## Work is done in small batches ##

 Small batches of work are easily verifiable, reduce risk and support our goal of continuous integration and delivery